 The idea is you get to see who is knocking (ringing) on your door - there's none of the two-way talking functionality that more sophisticated video doorbells, such as the new Ring Video Doorbell 3, offer up.

-But, for $20, it's a pretty nifty idea for someone looking for a simple setup for their front door.
+But, for $20, it's a pretty nifty idea for someone looking for a simple, affordable smart home device, for their front door.
 The Kangaroo Photo Doorbell runs on three AA batteries and, if you sync it up with Kangaroo smart security systems that include the Kangaroo Siren + Keypad, you'll get 18 months of battery life.
 That Siren can be made to make a noise when the doorbell is pressed, as well.